How to write an invoice for freelance work

 Rendered services in detail

 In order to get paid for your freelance work, you have to describe all your services and products in your invoice explicitly.
 Dedicate a line for each service that you offered and each product that you sold.
-You should also include the quantity, unit value, and net value for each of them.
-Discounts for your work, if any, must also be declared for each of the items in your invoice.
+You should include the quantity, unit value, and net value for each of them.
+Discounts for your work, if any, must be declared for each of the items in your invoice.

 Proper taxation in invoices

-First and foremost, the total tax amount should clearly be stated along with the tax percentage.
+First and foremost, the total tax amount should be included along with the tax percentage.
 Taxes like the VAT ((Value Added Tax-in most countries around the world) and the GST (Goods and Services Tax- in Canada, Australia, India & Singapore) have different percentages depending on the country you’ve registered your business.

 Invoice Currency: $, € or £?

-However, if you have international customers, you could also consider pricing your services in your client’s currency.
+However, if you have international customers, you could consider pricing your services in your client’s currency.
 To invoice them the correct amount for your services, take into consideration the exchange rates at the issue date or agree on the exchange rates with your clients.
 This may seem like a hassle if you do everything by yourself.
 However, choosing invoicing software can save the day by showing you the latest exchange rates for every currency and adjusting each amount to the currency you prefer.

 Total amount due